 Let there be light

 If your home is not well lit, this is the first easy remedy.
 Light makes everything better.
-Whether you’re an Amazon fan, or have some amazing local lighting shops (or department stores) nearby, make sure your space has great lighting
+Whether you’re an fan, or have some amazing local lighting shops (or department stores) nearby, make sure your space has great lighting

 Let there be space to move